 We’ve gone into the essential details to answer your question, “Are hotel queen beds smaller than regular queen beds?” and more about standard hotel bed sizes.

-Once you’re familiar with these numbers, you’ll be more confident in booking your next hotel stays.
-Pick the room (and the bed!) that will suit your needs.
+Once you’re familiar with these numbers, you’ll be more confident in booking your next hotel stay.
+Pick the room (and the bed) that will suit your needs.
 It’s all about personal preference.
 Know more about hotel beds here!